Saba-Burduli/Tic-Tac-Toe-C-Game/README.md

-<h1>This is my First Console Project in C#</h1>
+<h1>Tic-Tac-Toe Console Game in C#</h1>
+<h2>Welcome to my first C# console application!
+This is a simple implementation of the classic Tic-Tac-Toe game, built as a beginner project to learn C# programming concepts.</h2>

 <p>In this Paragraph im gonna talk about my first experience making Console Application using only c# and for editor and IDE Visual Studio 2022</p>

-<h2>So first let's talk about Visual studio 2022 Role, making Console Applications .. (why is this editor best Option for Begginers) </h2>
+<h2>So first let's talk about Visual studio 2022 Role, making Console Applications .. (why is this editor best Option for Begginers and why i choose) </h2>
 <ul>
   <li> Integrated Development Environment (IDE) with Beginner-Friendly Features</li>
   <li> Seamless Integration with .NET Ecosystem</li>